opensource-observer/oso/apps/docs/docs/integrate/data-science.md

 ---

-Once you have your local environment set up, you can fork any of the notebooks in the [community directory](https://github.com/opensource-observer/insights/tree/main/community/notebooks).
+Once you have your local environment set up, you can fork any of the notebooks in the [community GitHub directory](https://github.com/opensource-observer/insights/tree/main/community/notebooks).

+Or you can run them directly in the cloud through our [Community Colab directory](https://drive.google.com/drive/folders/1mzqrSToxPaWhsoGOR-UVldIsaX1gqP0F?usp=drive_link).

 These notebooks typically have the following structure: